-To establish a robust estimated value of the molar mass for a specific odorant compound or a defined mixture of odorant compounds that corresponds to the EROM, the new Norm 13725 will define a new procedure to design and test any new reference odorant.
+To establish a robust estimated value of the molar mass for a specific odorant compound or a defined mixture of odorant compounds that corresponds to the EROM, the new standard EN 13725 will define a new procedure to design and test any new reference odorant.
 The idea behind is to select better reference materials to improve the uncertainty due to the selection of the panellists.

 Will this be the end of n-butanol as a reference material for olfactometry? well not yet as any new European Reference Odour Material will need to have a response equivalent to that of the n-butanol...

 Photo: 9th meeting of the Working Group 2 of the Technical Committee 264 of the European Committee for Standardization in Antwerp